Burke-Lauenroth-Lab/workflow_guidelines/README.md

 7. If necessary, repeat steps 3-5 to complete review of the pull request, e.g. to deal with issues and fix bugs.

 8. After a team member has reviewed the development branch, you should deploy the development branch and merge/rebase to the master.
-Our standard method with two options for deploying a development/feature branch to the master branch on github.com repository (option (i) with rebasing is ideal for small development branches or for simultaneous work on same code section; option (ii) with merging is preferred for large development branches; see following stackoverflow discussions [1](http://stackoverflow.com/questions/1241720/git-cherry-pick-vs-merge-workflow), [2](http://stackoverflow.com/questions/457927/git-workflow-and-rebase-vs-merge-questions)):
+Our standard method with two options for deploying a development/feature branch to the master branch on github.com repository (option (i) with rebasing is ideal for small development branches or for simultaneous work on same code section; option (ii) with merging is preferred for large development branches; see following stackoverflow discussions [here](http://stackoverflow.com/questions/1241720/git-cherry-pick-vs-merge-workflow) and [here](http://stackoverflow.com/questions/457927/git-workflow-and-rebase-vs-merge-questions)):
     0. Make sure you are on the development branch: `git checkout <branch>`
     1. Make sure the staging area is clean: `git status`
         * Note: The Rsoilwat repository will always show 'src' as 'untracked content' because SOILWAT is loaded as a submodule.
 Don't stage and commit 'src'.
 If you want to edit the code of SOILWAT, do that in the SOILWAT repository and then update the submodule in Rsoilwat as explained in the README of Rsoilwat.